Areezy/chrome-state-app/README.md

 Save all your tabs and retreive all of them with a click of a button with this chrome extension.

 ## Why did you make this ?
 Imagine doing some deep research for some school work and you are 25 tabs deep, JSTOR, google scholar, Stack Overflow articles everywhere and you need a break.
 So your friends invite you to play a game of VALORANT but how are you going to find all those tabs again ?
-Web history could be one way but that is very tedious and unreliable depending on if you have your history synced accross devices, ctrl + shift + T is another option but that lacks so much flexibility and its only capable of retrieving tabs from so far ago.
+Web history could be one way but that is very tedious and unreliable depending on if you have your history synced accross devices, `ctrl + shift + T` is another option but that lacks so much flexibility especially when you do not want to go back to work right away and you would rather browse some other things first and it's only capable of retrieving tabs from so far ago.
 What if you need to find all the articles from a paper you wrote two months ago ?
 So that is where this extension comes in.

 ## What does this extension do ?
 This extension stores all your tabs of the active window in a batch script and allows you to download them and run them at anytime you want.